gcpt0801/Google-Compute-Engine/README.md

    Go to: `Actions → Build image and apply Terraform → Run workflow`

    The workflow will:
-   - ✅ Build custom Apache2 image using Packer
+   - ✅ Build custom Apache2 image using Packer with unique name (custom-apache-image-{run_id})
-   - ✅ Deploy VMs using Terraform with the new image
+   - ✅ Deploy VMs using Terraform with the newly built image
    - ✅ Configure firewall rules
    - ✅ Output VM IP addresses

+   **Image Naming:** Each workflow run generates a unique image name using GitHub's `run_id`.
+For example:
+   - Run #1: `custom-apache-image-19388339951`
+   - Run #2: `custom-apache-image-19400123456`

+   This ensures every deployment uses a fresh, versioned image.

 3. **Monitor Progress**